 Urbina Bay is located at the central-west coast of Isabela Island at the foothills of Alcedo and Darwin volcanoes.
 Highlights include the colorful land iguanas, Galapagos Giant tortoises and the coral uplifting from 1954.
 Visit Tagus Cove, a natural harbor where centuries ago whalers and pirates left their ship's names painted or carved on the rocks.
 A walk uphill to Darwin's Crater salt-water lake will provide an excellent view.

 Fernandina Island is the youngest volcanic island and is still active.
 Punta Espinoza is a place famous for its large colonies of marine iguanas and as the habitat of unique species like the flightless cormorant, Galapagos penguin, Galapagos hawk, Galapagos snake, among others.
 At Isabela Island, explore Punta Vicente Roca, a site visited by dinghy rides along the cliffs or the partially sunken cave at the water’s edge.
-Nasca boobies, blue-footed boobies and flightless cormorants inhabit the shoreline.
+Nazca boobies, blue-footed boobies and flightless cormorants inhabit the shoreline.

+Your trip will come to a close on North Seymour Island.
 This flat piece of land originated after an uplifting event thousands of years ago.
 The North Seymour Island is home to endemic Palo Santo trees, colonies of blue-footed boobies, swallow tailed gulls, and magnificent frigate birds.
 Disembark and travel to Baltra Airport for return flights.

 This itinerary is subject to change.
 ExpeditionTrips.com is not responsible for itinerary changes.